YDS: The Clare Spark Blog

 Charles Sumner as sculpted by Anne Whitney

-Readers of this website have shown interest in primary source materials, so I am posting my notes on the speeches of a founder of the Republican Party, Charles Sumner, the anti-slavery Senator from Massachusetts, and later a “Black Republican” (i.e., an advocate of a far-reaching Reconstruction that would have transformed U.S. history.
+Readers of this website have shown interest in primary source materials, so I am posting my notes on the speeches of a founder of the Republican Party, Charles Sumner, the anti-slavery Senator from Massachusetts, and later a “Black Republican” (i.e., an advocate of a far-reaching Reconstruction that would have transformed U.S. history).
 I took these notes from Sumner’s speeches up through the period that Herman Melville was writing Moby-Dick to demonstrate affinities between the thought of Captain Ahab’s and Sumner’s.
-Some notes from Jonathan Israel’s book on the Radical Enlightenment are also included because “free thought” is not the same as the empiricism and science that Sumner advocated.
+(The bold-face headlines are taken from Melville’s own phrases or themes.
+Some notes from Jonathan Israel’s book on the Radical Enlightenment are also included because J. Israel’s idea of “free thought” is not the same as the empiricism and science that Sumner advocated. )

 I ask my readers to compare the value placed on science, lifelong learning, and human brotherhood in Sumner’s speeches, which were also turned into pamphlets and commanded a broad following, at least in the North.
-What is significant as we contemplate the vacuousness of the current discourse on education (begun in the blog on Arne Duncan’s statism), is the literacy that Sumner expected from his nineteenth-century audience.
+What is significant as we contemplate the vacuousness of the current discourse on education (begun in the blogs on Arne Duncan’s statism), is the literacy that Sumner expected from his nineteenth-century audience.
 What “moderate” intellectuals today would dare to write for a popular audience with the expectation that the audience would read important books or share his passion for an excellent scientific and moral education?
 Also, note that “local control” in today’s debates over educational policies can signify resistance to Sumner’s conception of liberal nationalism.
-See my blog http://clarespark.com/2008/05/03/margoth-vs-robert-e-lee/.
+See my blog https://clarespark.com/2008/05/03/margoth-vs-robert-e-lee/.
 The Wikipedia article on Sumner is almost unremittingly hostile, like some of his contemporaries, blaming his moral intransigence for the Civil War.
-(For an opportunistic appropriation of Sumner, see http://clarespark.com/2011/03/30/eric-foners-christianized-lincoln/.)
-Moreover, the cultural history establishment (social democrats all) define him as paranoid, as a hater or as harsh in his proposals for Reconstruction.
+(For an opportunistic (?) appropriation of Sumner, see https://clarespark.com/2011/03/30/eric-foners-christianized-lincoln/, or more recently, https://clarespark.com/2012/01/03/the-race-card/.)
+Moreover, the cultural history establishment (social democrats all) have defined him as paranoid, as a hater or as harsh in his proposals for Reconstruction, though that may be changing.

 [Added, 11/21/09: The roots of the Republican Party are not found in the Reagan administration, but in the pre-Civil War Republican Party, founded by such as Charles Sumner, the great proponent of modernity, and with Thaddeus Stevens after the war, opponent to those who would rehabilitate the Southern rebels, hence injuring the freedmen for decades.
-Had the "Black Republicans" prevailed, American history would have been transformed.
-The essay on Robert E. Lee, linked here, lays it out.]
+Had the “Black Republicans” prevailed, American history would have been transformed.
+The essay on Robert E. Lee, linked above, lays it out, with Melville’s postwar views on the fate of the freedmen suggesting a departure from his earlier anti-racism.]

 …Such labors [promoting “the happiness of mankind”] are the natural fruit of obedience to the great commandments.
 Reason, too, in harmony with these laws, shows that the true dignity of Humanity is in the moral and intellectual nature, and the labors of Justice and Benevolence, directed by intelligence and abasing that part which is in common with beasts, are the highest forms of human conduct.
 (184)